-China says US, N. Korea like trains accelerating towards each other
+US and North Korea set for 'head-on collision', China warns

 - US Secretary of State Rex Tillerson due to visit the region from March 15

-(CNN)The United States and North Korea are heading for a collision like "two accelerating trains with neither side willing to give way," Chinese Foreign Minister Wang Yi told reporters Wednesday.
+(CNN)The United States and North Korea are set for a "head-on collision" with neither side willing to give way, China's top diplomat has warned.

+In a week of heightened tensions in the region, Foreign Minister Wang Yi cautioned the US in unusually frank language against the deployment of a controversial missile defense system in South Korea.
+The system is vehemently opposed by China.

+But he also had strong words for North Korea, saying Pyonyang should suspend its nuclear weapons program.

+"The two sides are like two accelerating trains coming towards each other," Wang told reporters in Beijing.
+"The question is, are the two sides really ready for a head-on collision?"

-Tensions in East Asia have heightened considerably this week after North Korea's launch of four ballistic missiles, and the arrival of the controversial Terminal High Altitude Area Defense system (THAAD) in South Korea.
+China's stern warning came in the week that North Korea launched four ballistic missiles and the US deployed the first components of the Terminal High Altitude Area Defense missile system (THAAD) in South Korea.

-China is vehemently opposed to THAAD, which Wang said is currently "the biggest issue affecting China-South Korean relations."

-A report in state news agency Xinhua reported that its deployment could kick off an "arms race" in the region.
+A report in China's state news agency Xinhua said the deployment of THAAD could kick off an "arms race" in the region.
 "More missile shields of one side inevitably bring more nuclear missiles of the opposing side that can break through the missile shield," the article said, suggesting China could accelerate its nuclear program.

-The US and South Korea could ease tensions in the region by suspending annual joint military exercises that antagonize North Korea, in exchange for Pyongyang halting its nuclear program, Wang said.
+Wang called on the US and South Korea to ease tensions in the region by suspending annual joint military exercises that antagonize North Korea, in exchange for Pyongyang halting its nuclear program.

+"Nuclear weapons will not bring security," Wang said.
+"The use of force is no solution.
+Talks deserve another chance and peace is still within our grasp."

 He suggested China's role was to act as an early warning signal to avoid a potentially catastrophic collision on the Korea peninsula.